freehandle/breeze/README.md

 }
 ```

 In this case, only nodes with the secret keys associated with the tokens can candidate to become validators.

-Alternatively, one can define a proof-of-stake permission
+Alternatively, permission configuration can be proof-of-stake

 ```
 {